 Scientific Name(s): Camellia sinensis (L.) Kuntze.
-Family: Theaceae

 Tea is traditionally consumed as a beverage.
 Evidence from clinical trials suggests that green tea plays a role in metabolic syndrome because it may have an impact on body weight, glucose homeostasis, and other cardiovascular risk factors.
-It has yet to be determined whether green tea is an agent in cancer prevention; however, a role in the prevention of stroke has been suggested.
-Topical applications have been studied for protection from ultraviolet (UV) damage, and a commercial preparation has been approved for use in the treatment of anogenital warts.
+There has been interest in green tea as an agent in cancer prevention.
+A role in the prevention of stroke and chronic obstructive pulmonary disease (COPD) has also been suggested.
+Topical as well as oral formulations have been studied for protection from ultraviolet (UV) damage, and a commercial preparation has been approved by the US Food and Drug Administration (FDA) for use in the treatment of anogenital warts.

-The US Food and Drug Administration (FDA) advises those who are or may become pregnant to avoid caffeine.
+Information regarding safety and efficacy in pregnancy and lactation is lacking.
+Green tea contains caffeine.
+The FDA advises those who are or may become pregnant to avoid caffeine.

 Black, oolong, and green tea are produced from the leaves of C. sinensis, which is native to eastern Asia but also grown in other areas.
-This evergreen shrub or tree grows to over 9 m in height and is pruned from 60 cm to 1.5 m for cultivation.
-Its dark green, serrated-edged leaves are alternate and oval, while its white and fragrant blossoms appear singly or in clusters.
-1 , 2 Green tea is the dried leaf component, while black tea is produced by a complex wilting and fermentation process.
+This evergreen shrub or tree grows to over 9 m in height and is pruned at 60 cm to 1.5 m for cultivation.
+Its dark green, serrated-edged leaves are alternate and oval, while its white and fragrant blossoms appear singly or in clusters.Cooper 2005, USDA 2010 Green tea is the dried leaf component, while black tea is produced by a complex wilting and fermentation process.
 Oolong tea is produced by a process intermediate to that of green and black tea.

 The dried, cured leaves of C. sinensis have been used medicinally for more than 5,000 years.
-Traditional Chinese medicine has recommended drinking green tea for the prevention of ill health, and in Asia, this is still regarded as a healthy practice.
-2 , 3 , 4 , 5
+In traditional Chinese medicine, drinking green tea was recommended for the prevention of ill health, and in Asia, this is still regarded as a healthy practice.Blumberg 2003, Cooper 2005, McKay 2002, Siddiqui 2004

-The chemistry of tea is complex because of the numerous components that are formed during the curing and drying process, and variations aimed at producing various drinking teas, such as harvest season, climate, and horticultural and processing practices.
-2 , 5 Quality control and analytical methods are improving, allowing for more confidence in recent clinical studies.
-2 , 6
+The chemistry of tea is complex because of the numerous components formed during the curing and drying process, as well as variations in harvest season, climate, and horticultural and processing practices aimed at producing various drinking teas.Blumberg 2003, Cooper 2005 Quality control and analytical methods are improving, allowing for more confidence in clinical studies.Cooper 2005, Dalluge 1997

 Tea leaves contain varying amounts of polyphenols (the majority of which are catechins) as well as smaller quantities of caffeine, theanine, theobromine, theophylline, and phenolic acids.